FabioPlunser/Datenbanksysteme/sheet_10/2b_explanations.md

+At the moment it will have to sort the entire table on every exectuin.
+This will take up a lot of time the bigger the table gets. (>O(n)) <br>
-For speeding up this query we sould create a index in ascending order on the column `last_name` of the table `customer`:
+For speeding up this query we should create a index in ascending order on the column `last_name` of the table `customer`:

 ```sql
 CREATE INDEX last_name ON customer (last_names ASC);